-Henry Livingston, Jr. Henry Livingston, Jr. (13 October 1748 - 29 February 1828) has been proposed as being the uncredited author of the poem "A Visit from St. Nicholas", more popularly known (after its first line) as "The Night Before Christmas."
+Henry Livingston, Jr. Henry Livingston, Jr. (October 13, 1748 - February 29, 1828) has been proposed as being the uncredited author of the poem "A Visit from St. Nicholas", more popularly known (after its first line) as "The Night Before Christmas."
 The poem has always been attributed to Clement Clarke Moore, and the Livingston claim is hotly disputed.
-Biography He was born on 13, October 1748 in Poughkeepsie, New York, to Henry Livingston, Sr. and Susannah Conklin.
+Biography He was born on October 13, 1748 in Poughkeepsie, New York, to Henry Livingston, Sr. and Susannah Conklin.

-Clement Clarke Moore (July 15, 1779 – July 10, 1863) was a Professor of Oriental and Greek Literature, as well as Divinity and Biblical Learning, at the General Theological Seminary of the Protestant Episcopal Church.
+Clement Clarke Moore (July 15, 1779 – July 10, 1863) was an American Professor of Oriental and Greek Literature, as well as Divinity and Biblical Learning, at the General Theological Seminary of the Protestant Episcopal Church.
 Located on land donated by the "Bard of Chelsea" himself, the seminary still stands today on Ninth Avenue between 20th and 21st Streets, in an area known as Chelsea Square.
 Moore's connection with that institution continued for over twenty-five years.
 He is the author of the yuletide poem "A Visit from St. Clement Clarke Moore

-Rudolph the Red-Nosed Reindeer Rudolph the Red-Nosed Reindeer is a fictional reindeer .
-A male Reindeer with a glowing red nose he is popularly known as "Santa's 9th Reindeer " and, when depicted, is the lead reindeer pulling Santa's sleigh on Christmas Eve.
+Rudolph the Red-Nosed Reindeer Rudolph the Red-Nosed Reindeer is a fictional male reindeer with a glowing red nose, popularly known as "Santa's 9th Reindeer."
+When depicted, he is the lead reindeer pulling Santa's sleigh on Christmas Eve.
 The luminosity of his nose is so great that it illuminates the team's path through inclement winter weather.
 Rudolph first appeared in a 1939 booklet written by Robert L.